 Answers to the most commonly asked questions about life on the streets….

-The first is the obvious: against the individual’s want and will.
+The first is the obvious, against the individual’s want and will.
 These may be people who are mentally ill, lost their jobs, or suffer from addictions like drugs, alcohol, or gambling.
-Some of these people have been forced into this situation by false or valid convictions, or loss of funds due to identity fraud.
-The list of reasons goes on and on.
+Some of these people have been forced into this situation by false or valid convictions, or loss of funds due to identity fraud… the list of reasons goes on and on.
 Some of these individuals are actively fighting to get housed up and are just continually kicked back down by the system.
 Maybe they can’t get an ID to land a job, they have no credit to be approved to rent a place to live, or they can’t save up enough cash due to paying homeless tickets.
-(Yes, they are getting ticketed for being homeless.
+Yes, they get ticketed for being homeless.
 In Denver, people are physically assaulted by cops for rallying for the homeless to have the right to sit down on public sidewalks so they have somewhere to rest.
 I have even heard of a story about a couple in Kansas who received $1,500 tickets per person for sleeping under a bridge on a rainy night.
-When they explained to the judge that they had no way to come up with these kind of funds unless he could help them source a job, the judge responded by giving them a 30 day deadline or face jail time.
-He was not moved at all by the fact that the wife was seven months pregnant.)
+When they explained to the judge that they had no way to come up with these kind of funds unless he could help them source a job, he responded by giving them a 30 day deadline or face jail time.
+The wife was seven months pregnant.
 Some of these individuals have just let the idea of housing and jobs go and have found a way to get by happily on the streets.

 I have noticed that many domesticated people of society make quick assumptions about us ferals that are extremely false.
 They seem to fear anyone that lives or looks differently than themselves.
 However, the street kids I have met are the kindest and most generous people I typically encounter in a city.
-(And I think it is useful to add here that street kids are not just kids… people of all ages take to this lifestyle and therefore stay young at heart.)
 They know what it is like to have nothing and seem to have the ability to place themselves in other people’s shoes easier than say someone who has lived with everything they ever needed their entire lives.
 A good civilian with two dollars will give someone in need one.
 A street kid will give them two, and then go spange to give them two more.
 I even hesitate to place myself in the category with these souls as I always try to do what I can for others, yet their kindness just seems to be on another level… it is purely genuine and without second thought.